 Annie is a multimedia journalist with The San Diego Union-Tribune and a four-time Emmy winner in the categories of Sports Storytelling, On-Air Talent and Journalistic Enterprise.
 She is also an anchor and reporter for NBC and serves as a correspondent on the network’s “Football Night in San Diego” show.
 In addition, she reports and hosts for Fox Sports San Diego.

-Not only does Annie report the news on the San Diego Chargers and Padres, but she also created a miniseries called “Overtime With Annie” where each week, she takes a player OFF the field to showcase his hobbies, passions and personality.
-Through her solid relationships, Annie is able to get exclusive content and accessibility to players and the lives they lead outside of the locker room.
-In addition, she delivers live hits for the show and reports from Chargers games.
+Not only does Annie report the daily news on the Chargers and Padres, but she is a strong feature reporter and loves getting her hands on a good story.
+She also created a miniseries called “Overtime With Annie” where each week, she takes a player OFF the field to showcase his hobbies, passions and personality.
+Through her solid professional relationships, Annie is able to get exclusive content and accessibility to players and the lives they lead outside of the locker room.

 After graduating from San Diego State University with a degree in journalism, Annie moved to New York City to work with MTV Networks.
 There, she worked on Total Request Live and interviewed celebrities live on-air — including Justin Timberlake (who gave her a hug).